Classical Studies (CLAS)

 Location(s): Guelph

 This course examines the transmission of Graeco-Roman culture in circumstances radically different from those in which it originated.
-It highlights the aspects of Classical culture most influential in forming the Western tradition.
+It highlights the aspects of Classical culture most influential in forming contemporary culture in the modern age, with a particular focus on reception studies.

 Offering(s): Offered in odd-numbered years.